 The 2018 Hiscox Embezzlement Study: An insider's view of employee theft

-The 2018 Hiscox Embezzlement Study™: An Insider’s View of Employee Theft shows how companies can be victimized, and how much it costs them.
-We surveyed chief financial officers, controllers and accountants who had seen the consequences of embezzlement firsthand at the companies they worked for.
+The 2018 Hiscox Embezzlement Study™: An Insider’s View of Employee Theft shows how companies can be victimized and how much it costs them.
+We surveyed chief financial officers, controllers, and accountants who have witnessed the consequences of embezzlement firsthand at the companies they worked for.

-Download the report to learn how you can prevent, detect, and mitigate employee theft.
+Download the report to learn about the impact of employee theft and how you can prevent, detect, and mitigate it at your own company.

-The average case of employee theft was perpetrated by three people in the same organization, with at least one who was at the manager level or above.
+The study found that the average case of employee theft was perpetrated by three people in the same organization, at least one of whom was at the manager level or above.
 Most cases went on for more than a year before they were discovered.
-The average loss was $357,650, of which just 39% was ever recovered by the company, including settlements, restitution or insurance.
+The average loss was $357,650, and just 39% of that was ever recovered by the company, through settlements, restitution or insurance.

-As with any crime, three things have to come together for the thief: means, motive and opportunity.
-An employee who has knowledge of company accounting practices, a desire to steal fueled by desperation or entitlement, and access to money or credit can easily concoct a scheme that may go undetected for years.
+As with any crime, a thief must have the means, motive, and opportunity to commit their crime.
+An employee with detailed knowledge of a company’s accounting practices, a desire to steal that may be fueled by desperation or entitlement, and access to the company’s cash or credit can concoct a scheme that goes undetected for years.

-Prevent theft before it happens.
-Create a system in which statements, checks and invoices are reviewed by more than one person.
-Have bank statements delivered to the owner’s home rather than the business.
+- Prevent theft before it happens.
+Create a system in which statements, checks, and invoices are reviewed by more than one person.
+Have bank statements delivered to the owner’s home rather than the business address.
 Perform background checks, as allowed by law, on everyone, but especially those who will handle money.

-Mitigate the impact of a theft on your bottom line.
-Press charges if you catch someone stealing from you.
-This sends a message to your other employees that you take this seriously, and prevents the embezzler from plying their trade at another company.
-Insure your company against theft with a crime and fidelity insurance policy.
+- Mitigate that impact on your bottom line.
+If you catch someone stealing from you, press charges.
+This sends a message to other employees that theft won’t be tolerated, and prevents the perpetrator from plying their trade at another company.
+Insure your business against theft with a crime and fidelity insurance policy.

 The more you know about employee theft, the better you will be able to protect your company.
-Download the complete 2018 Hiscox Embezzlement Study™: An Insider’s View of Employee Theft here.
+Download the complete 2018 Hiscox Embezzlement Study™: An Insider’s View of Employee Theft.